javicadev/NotifEmailBot/README.md

 ## ⚙️ Customization

-Edit the list of target email addresses here:
+Edit the list of target email addresses in the scripts, at the very beginning:

 ```javascript
 var remitentes = [
   "person1@example.com",
   "client@company.com"
 ];